-If your concern remains unresolved after receiving a final response from the RBC business, subsidiary or affiliate with which you are dealing, you may refer your complaint to our office by using the online resource link described below or in writing via surface mail or fax.
+If your concern remains unresolved after receiving a final response from the RBC business, subsidiary or affiliate with which you are dealing, you may refer your complaint to our office by using the online resource link described below or in writing via e-mail, fax or surface mail.
 Before assessing your concern, we will require the following information:

-- > Name, surface mail address, telephone contact number (including postal and area codes). - Complaint Summary be specific with respect to dates, monetary claim amounts, individuals involved, noting who you communicated with and when.
+- Name, home address and postal code, e-mail address (if applicable), telephone contact number and area code. - Complaint Summary be specific with respect to dates, monetary claim amounts, individuals involved, noting who you communicated with and when.
 Attach documentation as necessary. - The response you received from RBC, including a copy of any written communication you may have been provided. - Your requested resolution or what you are seeking to resolve the issue.
-Please note the mandate of the Ombudsman does not include the awarding of punitive damages or damages for stress.
-Where warranted, the Ombudsman may recommend reversal of certain costs, reimbursement of certain quantifiable financial expenses, or other resolution alternatives.
+Please note the mandate of the RBC Ombudsman does not include the awarding of punitive damages or damages for stress.
+Where warranted, the RBC Ombudsman may recommend reversal of certain costs, reimbursement of certain quantifiable financial expenses, or other resolution alternatives.

+RBC's Make a Complaint website at www.rbc.com/customercare will lead you through the complaint process and enable you to provide the information we need to review an unresolved issue.
 Upon receipt of your written complaint, we will review the issue to determine if it falls within our mandate.
 We may conduct a preliminary review with RBC, without a full file review, if we believe a resolution can be achieved without a comprehensive complaint assessment.
 By submitting your complaint, you provide us permission to discuss your issue with any relevant RBC business, subsidiary or affiliate in an effort to obtain an early resolution.

 As we operate independently of RBC, we do not have automatic access to the RBC electronic or paper client files without your consent.
 Our online complaint submission form provides you with the means to give your consent for us to request the detailed complaint file for review.
-We will explain this process to you in greater detail when we contact you to discuss your complaint.
+Fiscal Year 2013 (period between 1 November 2012 and 31 October 2013) with comparative historical data.